Frequently Asked Questions

-Q: When I call to tell you I think we have a breach, will I be able to talk to a live person right away or will it be a recording loop?
+Q: When my clients call to report a breach, will they be able to talk to a live person right away or will it be a recording loop?

 A: Yes, you will be able to speak to a live person.

-A: You need not worry so much for you with regard to notification.
-But if the breach involves your clients' or customers' personal information, you may have notification obligations for applicable federal and state laws.
+A: There is no need for notification.
+But if the breach involves your clients' personal information, notification obligations for applicable federal and state laws may exist.

 Q: If a business owner chooses to ignore a breach, are the penalties civil, criminal or both?

 A: A business owner who chooses to ignore a breach has potential exposure on a number of different fronts.